- LSAT PREP

 What are you chances for admission to Duke University?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Duke University 1L section size is 5% larger than law schools in North Carolina and 16% smaller than all Private law schools.
+Duke University 1L section size is 36% larger than law schools in North Carolina and 31% larger than all PRIVATE law schools.

 Deciding to attend law school requires a large financial investment with the goal of securing employment upon graduation.
 The Duke University class of 2019 had an employment rate of 97% with 0% pursuing an additional degree.